Agent: 'Real concern' men in Whitmer plot may get explosives

 GRAND RAPIDS, Mich.
-(AP) — Prosecutors in the trial of four men charged with planning to kidnap Michigan Gov. Gretchen Whitmer opened the first full day of testimony Thursday by showing jurors more profanity-filled messages and social media posts by two of the defendants from early summer 2020.
+(AP) — Prosecutors in the trial of four men charged with planning to kidnap Michigan Gov. Gretchen Whitmer opened the first full day of testimony Thursday by showing jurors profanity-filled messages and social media posts from two of the defendants, some made months before the FBI got involved in the case.

 “I want to bring formal charges against our governor and tyrants in our state. ...
-Let’s do something ... bold,” Adam Fox said in one.
+Let’s do something ... bold,” Adam Fox said in a December 2019 Facebook video.
+In it, Fox is seen intermittently laughing and cursing the government while waving two AR-style assault rifles at a camera.

 In another, Barry Croft Jr. said Whitmer needs to be “hung.”